mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Thanks to Jari Arkko, Kristin Berdan, Christian Huitema, Geoff Huston, Mallory Knodel, Eliot Lear, John Levine, Milton Mueller, Tommy Pauly, and Martin Thomson for their comments and suggestions.

-No machine learning models were used in the production of this document.
+No large language models were used in the production of this document.